matteoprata/NLP-Semantic-Role-Labeling/README.md

-# Natural Language Processing Homework 3 by Matteo Prata
+# Natural Language Processing Homework 3

 Read the report for the details.